MrHighlandCN/GRADUATION-PROJECT/README.md

 ## Notes
-- Remember to change API_URL in lib/const to the url your server running on
+- Remember to change API_URL in lib/const.dart file to the url your server running on